-Dem performance in red states might have been their ceiling in the Trump Era
+Dem performance in red states might have been their ceiling in the Trump era

 - He insisted he didn’t want to see the apparent videotape showing the killing of Jamal Khashoggi.
 “We have the tape, I don't want to hear the tape, no reason for me to hear the tape.
 Because it's a suffering tape, it's a terrible tape.
 I've been fully briefed on it.
 There's no reason for me to hear it,” Trump said on Fox.

-- When visiting areas devastated by fires in California, Trump mistakenly referred to Paradise, Calif., as “Pleasure,” Calif.
+- When visiting areas devastated by fires in California, Trump mistakenly referred to Paradise, California, as “Pleasure."

 - And he seemed to suggest that raking leaves could have prevented California’s fires.
 “Trump told reporters on Saturday that he had recently been talking to the president of Finland,” the Washington Post writes. “‘He called it a forest nation,’ Trump said, referring to Finnish President Sauli Niinisto, ‘and they spent a lot of time on raking and cleaning and doing things, and they don’t have any problem.’”